Cognigy/Documentation/docs/en/docs/ai/tools/voice-preview.md

   <figcaption>Voice Preview Flow editor</figcaption>
 </figure>

-3 - On the chat panel you can play the bot response.
+3 - Click on the Voice Preview button in the interactive tooltip of a message output in the Interaction Panel.
+The output text will be copied to the Voice Preview input field (only for regular text & fallback text)..
 <figure>
   <img class="image-center" src="{{config.site_url}}ai/tools/images/voice-preview-chat-panel.png" width="100%" />
-  <figcaption>Voice Preview Flow editor</figcaption>
+  <figcaption>Voice Preview Interactive Tooltip</figcaption>
 </figure>